M3RICK/Jinx-s_Magical_Rewind_Machine/docs/JinxRiftRewind/src/problem.md

 ### 3. Lack of Personalization

 Your playstyle is unique.
-You have favorite champions, preferred roles, preffered item builds and specific strengths and weaknesses.
+You have favorite champions, preferred roles, preferred item builds and specific strengths and weaknesses.
 But current tools treat every player the same way.

 ### 4. No Memory or Progress Tracking